mozilla-services/heka/docs/source/config/inputs/httplisten.rst

     by adding a TOML subsection entitled "headers" to you HttpOutput config section.
 All entries in the subsection must be a list of string values.

+.. versionadded:: 0.9

+- unescape_body (bool):
+    Whether to unescape the request body or not.
+    Defaults to true for backward compatibility reason.

 Example: